KamarynR/KamarynR/README.md

 - 👋 Hi, I’m @KamarynR
-- 👀 I’m interested in Front-end development
+- 👀 I’m interested in Software Development
-- 🌱 I’m currently learning javascript
+- 🌱 I’m currently learning pyhton
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me kamarynreeves@gmail.com